Landlord Guides · Last updated 1 June 2026

 Deposits: The Rules in Gibraltar

-When the tenancy ends, you are legally obligated to return the deposit within a reasonable period -- typically fourteen to twenty-eight days after the tenancy concludes and any final inspection is completed.
-If you intend to make deductions, you must be able to justify them with evidence -- invoices for repairs, professional cleaning costs, documentation of the damage compared to the inventory.
+Where landlords hold deposits directly, the same principles of fairness apply in practice: return the deposit within a reasonable period after the tenancy concludes and any final inspection is completed, and be prepared to justify any deductions with evidence, invoices for repairs, professional cleaning costs, and documentation of damage compared to the original inventory.

 Why the Inventory Is Non-Negotiable

-Most Gibraltar landlords never need to go through the full eviction process -- the rental market is tight enough that tenants who want to stay generally do.
+Most Gibraltar landlords never need to go through the full possession process.
+The rental market is tight enough that tenants who want to stay generally do.
 But when things go wrong, having the right paperwork from day one is what saves you.

 A detailed, signed inventory prepared at the start of the tenancy is your primary protection in any deposit dispute.
 It should cover the condition of every room, every piece of furniture, all appliances, and the state of walls, floors, and fixtures.
 Photographs with timestamps are worth including.